obsidian-tasks-group/obsidian-tasks/docsv2/migration.md

 ### Styling

 - [ ] Convert CSS from old site to new (for example, top-align all cells in tables)
+- [ ] I think that `text in backticks` does not stand out enough in the new site, compared to the old
+- [ ] Would really borders/key-lines around images

 ### Images